oktadev/okta-blog/_source/_posts/2020-01-09-java-rest-api-showdown.md

 Hello, daniel.pereira@email.com!
 ```

 You can see that Micronaut requires very little code to create a secure REST API.
-If you counted the lines of code, you’d find that ~20% is dependencies in XML (12 lines), the Java code is only 21 lines of code, and the security configuration (in YAML) takes 16 lines.
-Micronaut’s built-in OAuth 2.0 support makes it easy to integrate with Okta and they even have a [Guide for Okta](https://guides.micronaut.io/micronaut-oauth2-okta/guide/index.html) in their documentation.
+If you counted the lines of code, you'd find that ~20% is dependencies in XML (12 lines), the Java code is only 21 lines of code, and the security configuration (in YAML) takes 16 lines.
+Micronaut's built-in OAuth 2.0 support makes it easy to integrate with Okta and they even have a [Guide for Okta](https://guides.micronaut.io/micronaut-oauth2-okta/guide/index.html) in their documentation.

 Great!
 Now let's see how you create the same app using Quarkus.